digitalrebar/doc/deployment/config/adding-operating-systems.rst

   Boot Environment; Default List
   OS Install; Default List

 When deploying an admin node in production mode, operating systems will need to be installed on slave nodes.
-By default, the ``provisioner`` container will look for OS install ISO images in ``/root/.cache/digitalrebar/tftpboot/isos``.
+By default, the :ref:`arch_service_provisioner` container will look for OS install ISO images in ``/root/.cache/digitalrebar/tftpboot/isos``.

 As of June 2016, the provisioner knows how to install the following